-Our annual change to British Summer comes this Sunday 31st March at 1am.
+Our annual change to British Summer comes this Sunday 26th March at 1 am.
 This change deprives us of another hour of sleep.
-Most of us will then turn up to work on the Monday morning after, tired, groggy and not quite adjusted to the new earlier bed time.
+Most of us will then wake up for work on Monday morning, tired, groggy and not quite adjusted to the new earlier bedtime.
 It is no surprise therefore that we won’t function properly during the day.

-The problem arises because our circadian rhythm, 0ur internal body clock, that regulates our sleep-wake timing, is designed to stay in the same cycle, give or take a few minutes, each day and night.
+The problem arises because our circadian rhythm, our internal body clock, that regulates our sleep-wake timing, is designed to stay in the same cycle, give or take a few minutes, each day and night.
 It simply can’t easily adjust a full hour in one go.
-In fact, for some it can even take days to recover.
+In fact, for some, it can even take days to recover.

 The resulting tiredness caused when our body clocks are out of sync can have serious repercussions and the more sleep deprived we are, the worse we feel.

 The problem these days is that we are starting the weekend from a place of ‘sleep debt’.
 One recent omnibus survey of 4,000 adults by Direct Line Insurance found that;